Campus Policies and Procedures

 From time to time, changes made to published, college policies will affect students.
 The college reserves the right to make such changes and holds students responsible for staying informed about these changes.
 Announcements of changes will be emailed to student’s "my.waketech.edu" email address and can be found online at updates.waketech.edu/ or distributed through the electronic newsletter, which is sent to all currently enrolled students.

-All regulations and policies pertaining to student conduct are listed in the student handbook.
-The handbook may be viewed online at handbook.waketech.edu.
-Students are responsible for reading the information in the student handbook.
-One of the conditions of enrollment is the student must follow the Student Code of Conduct, which is located in the Student Handbook.
+All regulations and policies pertaining to student conduct are listed in the Student Code of Conduct, Rights and Responsibilities section of the catalog.
+This section may be viewed online at https://www.waketech.edu/catalog/student-code-conduct-rights-and-responsibilities.
+Students are responsible for reading the information in the Student Code of Conduct, Rights and Responsibilities section.
+One of the conditions of enrollment is the student must follow the Student Code of Conduct.

 Solicitations occur in numerous forms, formats, and techniques.
 For the purposes of this handbook, solicitations are deemed to include, among other activities, attempts to address all or portions of the College community to express social, political, religious or other views; to disseminate written materials; or to request, accept, or collect donations or contributions.